 Use of Title II, Part A of Elementary and Secondary Education Act Federal Funds

 The CDE Title II, Part A Supporting Effective Instruction program web page provides guidance and support to LEAs to develop systems of professional growth (PDF), which provide a framework to:

-- Design and implement a professional growth program based on local need (PDF),
+- Design and implement a professional growth program based on local need, utilizing the Needs Assessment Guidebook (PDF),

 - Braid funds to adopt evidence-based strategies which are aligned to challenging academic standards, and